Introduction to Facial Fat Transfer

 What is a fat transfer?

 Fat transfer or lipofilling is often used to replace dermal fillers and is a more permanent way to add volume and rejuvenate the face.
-Facial fat transfer can achieve a more natural look.
+Patients who undergo fat transfer benefit from a more natural and long-lasting result, as facial fat transfer can achieve a more natural look.

 How long does the fat transfer procedure take?